How Much are Patent Office Costs?

 A patent involves filing for protection of your unique design.
-This includes a trademark, which is a type of patent that relates to a distinctive symbol of the makers of certain products of services.
-The “golden arches” of fast food restaurant McDonald’s would be an example of trademark, preventing other businesses from using a similar design to market their food.
+This includes a trademark, which is a type of patent that relates to a distinctive symbol of the makers of certain products or services.
+The “golden arches” of fast food restaurant McDonald’s, would be an example of a trademark preventing other businesses from using a similar design to market their food.
 The word “patent,” however, typically relates to an invention or unique product design, and works similarly to a trademark in preventing others from making the same product as if it were their own.

 The cost involved in filing a patent relates to the filing process.
 First, a separate fee is charged for the application and the “examination” of that application.
 The application fee, as the name implies, is the cost of simply submitting your design to the United States Patent and Trademark Office (USPTO).
 Today, most designs are submitted as computer-assisted design (CAD) files, a way producing schematics of an invention digitally.
 A single digital design that is less than 300 megabytes (MB) in size can have an application fee ranging from $75 to $300.

-That range of patent filing feel is determined by two things.
+That range of the patent filing fee is determined by two things.

 After the application fee, filers will typically also pay an “examination” fee.
 This is the fee involved for USPTO staff to look over the design to ensure it qualifies for patent protection.
 The regular fee for this examination is $600 for design and $760 for utility.
 Small entities receive a 50 percent discount, and micro entities receive a 75 percent discount, paying as little as $150.

 There are other fees assessed based on possible factors related to the patent.
 Late filing fees, design files larger than 300 megabytes (MB), international patent searches, and other factors can incur additional fees, sometimes amounting to thousands of dollars.
-This is why working with a patent, or intellectual property, attorney is necessary.
-These experts are trained in this specific area of law and can work with inventors and companies to most accurately estimate the costs involved in protecting your work, as well as ensuring that the costs remain as low as possible.
+This is why when working with a patent, or intellectual property, an attorney is necessary.
+These experts are trained in this specific area of law and can work with inventors and companies to most accurately estimate and minimize the costs involved in protecting your work.